SaapeDesignsInc/BytePoster-Master-Kit/example/ESP-IDF/BMK_Azure_Temp/README.md

 - Clone and configure [arduino-esp32](https://github.com/espressif/arduino-esp32) as componnent of your project.
 - Update the wifi credentials and Azure IoTHub Connection String credentials in main.cpp
 - run "make menuconfig"
+-- make sure that you enable AzureIoT module in Arduino Configuration in make menuconfig
 - run "make flash"

 *Code in this repository is in the Public Domain (or CC0 licensed, at your option.)